WCAG 1.3.1: Info and Relationships

 What is WCAG 1.3.1?

-Structure conveyed visually—like headings, labels, grouped options, and table relationships—must also be exposed in code.
+Structure conveyed visually—like headings, grouped options, labels, and price relationships—must also be exposed in code.

-Check if your store passes WCAG 1.3.1 → Free ADA Compliance Scan
+Check if your US store passes WCAG 1.3.1 → Free ADA Scan — Check Your US Store Now